loda-lang/loda-programs/programs/oeis/list2.md

 * [A287394](http://oeis.org/A287394) ([L14 program](287/A287394.asm)): Domination number for camel's graph on a 2 X n board.
 * [A287426](http://oeis.org/A287426) ([L22 program](287/A287426.asm)): Number of connected induced subgraphs in the n-sun graph.
 * [A287431](http://oeis.org/A287431) ([L19 program](287/A287431.asm)): Number of connected dominating sets in the n-gear graph.
+* [A287468](http://oeis.org/A287468) ([L121 program](287/A287468.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 276", based on the 5-celled von Neumann neighborhood.
 * [A287470](http://oeis.org/A287470) ([L38 program](287/A287470.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 276", based on the 5-celled von Neumann neighborhood.
 * [A287479](http://oeis.org/A287479) ([L12 program](287/A287479.asm)): Expansion of (x + x^2)/(1 + 3*x^2).
 * [A287523](http://oeis.org/A287523) ([L69 program](287/A287523.asm)): Fixed point starting with 1 of the morphism 0->01, 1->101.